Prepare project

 Push your function source files to your Git provider for continuous deployment where Netlify’s build system automatically detects, builds, and deploys your functions.
 For more control over the process, learn about other workflows for deploying your functions including custom builds with continuous deployment and manual deploys with the Netlify CLI or API.

-Monitor function logs to observe and help troubleshoot your deployed functions.
+Monitor function logs and metrics in the Netlify UI to observe and help troubleshoot your deployed functions.

 Learn how to use Netlify Blobs with lambda-compatible functions.